 One feature that worked well is video recording.
 If an event is detected, a notification is sent to you and Oco2 will record a 10-second video clip that can be used as evidence.
 The clips are stored in the cloud unless your Internet is down.
 If your internet is down, the clips are stored on a microSD card (more on storage later).

-Another way Oco2 can enhance your home's security is by connecting with the likes of Nest, Philips, SmartThings, and other smart home devices via IFTTT.
-For example, following IFTTT's "if-this-then-that format", you can make Oco2 trigger your Philips Hue lights to turn on when motion or sound is detected.
+Another way Oco2 can enhance your home's security is by connecting with the likes of Nest, Philips Hue, SmartThings, and other smart home devices via IFTTT.
+For example, following IFTTT's "if-this-then-that format," Oco2 can trigger your Philips Hue lights to turn on when motion or sound is detected.

-Unlike its predecessor, Oco2 has a built-in slot for a microSD card (not included), up to 128GB.
+Unlike its predecessor, Oco2 has a built-in slot for a microSD card (not included).
+The card can be up to 128GB in size.
 You can choose the SD card as your primary storage, or you can choose the cloud.
 There are pros and cons to both.
 With local storage, you can prevent your videos from leaving the house.
 You can also use it as backup storage in case your Internet goes down, and Oco2 can't upload clips to the cloud.
 With the cloud, you don't have to worry about someone running off with your video evidence, as it is physically stored offsite.
 Also, if you choose to not use the cloud, you won't be able to access self-learning or Oco's advanced algorithms.

 Free cloud storage is only provided for clips stored within a 24 hour period.
 You are also limited to downloading 1 hour worth of clips.
 If you choose to pay a monthly fee, you'll enjoy more features, like TimeWarp.